fxnn/gone/README.md

 ## Future

 Some day, Gone might be
 * extensible.
-Plugin in version control, renderers, compilers or anything you like. #29
+Plugin in version control, renderers, compilers or anything you like, cf. https://github.com/fxnn/gone/issues/29
 * granting file access on a group level, using a `htgroup` file.
 * searchable in full text.